ries-lab/DECODE_Cloud_WorkerAPI/README.md

  - `poetry install` to create the virtual environment in this directory (you need python 3.11.10, so for example, run `mamba create -n "3-11-10" python=3.11.10` and `poetry env use /path/to/mamba/env/bin/python` beforehand);
  - `poetry add <package>` to add new dependencies.

+Install the pre-commit hooks: `pre-commit install`.
+These currently include ruff and mypy.

 ### Run locally

 #### Define the environment variables